Originally released April 2011

 USADA urges athletes to use the utmost care and caution if eating meat while traveling abroad, and to be aware of the potential for contamination.
 To USADA’s knowledge, due to strict regulatory and meat certification practices, a clenbuterol positive athlete sample has never been reported after consumption of meat produced in the U.S.

-To reduce your risk of unintentionally ingesting clenbuterol through contaminated meat:
+To reduce your risk of unintentionally ingesting a prohibited substance through contaminated meat:

-- Choose foods from a reputable meat source (e.g., athlete village, hotel, etc.).
+- Choose meat from a reputable source (e.g., athlete village, hotel, etc.).

 - Avoid eating liver or liver-derived products.